Skip to main content

 (9) Not have screens (television, computer, etc.) on during meals and snacks.

-(D) Programs that allow or require parents to provide food for meals or snacks shall:
+(D) Programs that allow or obligate parents to provide food for meals or snacks will:

 (1) Provide parents with written nutritional information and have a copy of this written nutritional information on file at the program.